FriendsOfTYPO3/frontend_editing/README.md

     npm run add:resource:toastr

+### Styling

+The extension are using SASS for compiling into CSS.

+To build the stylesheets use the following command:

+    npm run build-css

+While developing use the following watch command:

+    npm run watch-css

 ### Publish

 To build the extension before a publish to TER use the following command to copy all necessary